safe-waters/docker-lock/README.md

 * It is unclear why an image is tied to a specific digest.
 Is it because future changes are incompatible, is it just to be safe, or does the developer prefer the digest over the tag?
 * Keeping digests up to date can become unwieldly in projects with many services.
 * Specifying the correct digest is complicated.
 Local digests may differ from remote digests, and there are many different types of digests (manifest digests, layer digests, etc.)

-## Development
-While developing, it can be useful to generate a lockfile, commit it to source control, and verify it periodically (for instance on PR merges).
-In this way, developers can be notified when base images change, and if a bug related to a change in a base image crops up, it will be easy to identify.

 # Features
 * Supports docker-compose (including build args, .env, etc.).